 You may also want to consider your choice of varnishes, oils and adhesives, and the effects this may have on your home’s indoor air quality.

-Not only do reclaimed wood flooring and tiles have a beautiful natural patina, it also keeps them out of landfill and gives these materials a second life.
+Not only do reclaimed wood flooring and tiles have a beautiful natural patina, it also keeps them out of landfill and gives these materials a second life, making reclaimed pieces one fo the best sustainable flooring ideas.
 There are some things to consider, such as ensuring that flooring has been ethically sourced and not stolen – find out more about how to avoid this in our guide to reclaimed flooring.

 Cork is an organic, renewable product which has many desirable qualities, including acting as a natural sound- and thermal-insulator.
 Look out for flooring brands who make use of waste materials from larger cork industry, such as wine stopper manufacturing, for a doubly-green option.

 Modern day linoleum calls to mind vinyl flooring made from non-biodegradable plastic, however, natural linoleum is actually made from a mix linseed oil and a number of other organic materials that may also be byproducts of other industries.
 It’s also super durable, with products such as Marmoleum given a lifespan of as long as 40 years.